Sister Dennis Frandrup Artist Residency

 Artist is responsible for: Transportation to/from site of residency as well as any other miscellaneous travel and meals.

-One-month studio practice, limited interaction with public via open studio, artist talk, and interaction with students to include either workshop or critique.
+Six-week studio practice, limited interaction with public via open studio, artist talk, and interaction with students to include either workshop or critique.
 Details to be finalized upon acceptance.

 Studios include: papermaking, printmaking, darkrooms (silver and handmade), Mac lab (including scanners, inkjet printers), video editing lab, photo studio, ceramics studio, woodshop, book arts studio, and sculpture located on both both campuses of College of St. Benedict and Saint John's University.